rizdaprasetya/mt-alt-doc/en/payment-link/overview.md

 ![Details Payment Link](../../asset/image/paymentlink_details.png)

 ## Payment Link Page
 When you send the *Payment Link* to customers, they can open the link and it will direct them to Midtrans Payment Page.
 If there is no specified customer, the customer first needs to enter their details such as Name, Phone, and Email to continue.
-Next, the user needs to select a payment method and follow the payment instructions.
+Next, the customer needs to select a payment method and follow the payment instructions.
 Once the customer has completed the payment, you will receive a notification of the transaction.

 ![Create Payment Link](../../asset/image/paymentlink-test-payment.png ':size=400')